awesome-pro/neon-website/content/docs/extensions/pgvector.md

 ## Storing embeddings

 After generating embeddings using a service like [OpenAI’s Embeddings API](https://platform.openai.com/docs/api-reference/embeddings), you can store them in your database.
-Using a Postgres client library in your preferred programming language, you can execute an `INSERT` statement similar to the following to store embeddings.
+Using a LangChainclient library in your preferred programming language, you can execute an `INSERT` statement similar to the following to store embeddings.

 - Insert two new rows into the `items` table with the provided embeddings.